CunjunWang/feedr-service/iter1_deliverable/User_Stories.md

 **1. Search Food Trucks**

 On home page, fill the filters and click `Search` button to filter the list of trucks.

 You can do this without logging in the app.

 **2. View Menu**

-For the food truck you interested, click `Show`
+For the food truck you interested, click `Show`.

 You can do this without logging in the app.

 **The following operations require you to login first.**